spdk/spdk/examples/nvme/fio_plugin/README.md

 Usage
 ------

-To use the SPDK fio plugin with fio, simply set the following in the fio configuration file (see example_config.fio in the same directory as this README).
+To use the SPDK fio plugin with fio, specify the plugin binary using LD_PRELOAD when running fio and set ioengine=spdk in the fio configuration file (see example_config.fio in the same directory as this README).

-    ioengine=<path to fio_plugin binary>
+    LD_PRELOAD=<path to fio_plugin binary> fio

 To select NVMe devices, you simply pass an identifier as the filename in the format